flatironinstitute/mountainlab-js/README.md

 ## Creating custom processor libraries

 As mentioned above, you can create your own MountainLab processor libraries using any language (python, C/C++, matlab, etc).
 Processor libraries are simply represented by executable .mp files that provide the specifications (spec) for a collection of processors together with command strings telling MountainLab how to execute those processors using system calls.
 For details, see [creating custom processor libraries](docs/creating_custom_processor_libraries.md)

+## Using processing scripts (.ml files)

+Since processors can be run individually using system calls, processing pipelines may be formed in many different ways, including bash scripts.
+However, the preferred way is to use the JavaScript system built in to MountainLab.
+This allows scripts to be portable and more secure.
+MountainLab processing scripts can either be run from the command-line or from within a web browser, and can execute jobs on the local machine or on a remote server.
+Detailed documentation can be found in [processing scripts](docs/processing_scripts.md).